 Non-Executive Directors are remunerated by way of Directors' fees and are also eligible for participation in the share equity incentive schemes.
-During 2023, each Non-Executive Director (excluding the Board Chair) was paid an annual retainer of \$90,000 and additional fees for Board Committee service.
+Up to 1 April 2024, each Non-Executive Directors (excluding the Board Chairman) was paid an annual retainer of \$90,000 and additional fees for Board Committee service.
+With effect from 1 April 2024, the annual retainer was increased to \$100,000.

-Mr. Ciaran Murray's Executive Chair term expired on 12 May 2018 and he transitioned to the role of Non-Executive Chair.
-The current arrangement with the Chair provides for payment of €330,000 (translated at average rate for the year: \$356,235) annually.
+Mr. Murray's Executive Chairman term expired on 12 May 2018 and he transitioned to the Non-Executive Chair.
+The current arrangement with the Chair provides for payment of €330,000 (translated at average rate for the year: \$358,182) annually.

-Mr. Rónán Murphy was appointed as Lead Independent Director with effect from 1 January 2019 and receives an additional fee of \$40,000 for this role.
+Mr. Rónán Murphy was appointed as Lead Independent Director with effect from January 1, 2019 and receives an additional annual fee of \$40,000 for this role.

 Non-Executive Directors are not eligible for performance related bonuses and no pension contributions are made on their behalf.
-The Compensation and Organisation Committee sets non-Executive remuneration.
+The Compensation and Organisation Committee sets Non-Executive Directors' remuneration.